 You can hold a fleet exercise once a year with any ships you select from your own fleet.
-Ships participating in the exercise will cost twice the active mantenance cost and gain some experience.
+Ships participating in the exercise will cost 150% of the active maintenance cost and gain some experience.
 Large fleet exercises can raise tensions.
 In effect you will play out a battle against a part of your own fleet, with no permanent damage of course.